- Knox Law Institute

 Public Benefits That ARE Resource-Limited

 Supplemental Security Income (“SSI”).
 SSI is a federal income supplement program funded by general tax revenues (not Social Security taxes).
 It is designed to help aged, blind and disabled persons who have little or no income by providing cash to meet their basic needs for food, clothing and shelter.
-Accordingly, in order for an individual to be eligible for SSI, he or she must meet certain requirements relating to his or her financial condition.
+Accordingly, in order for an individual to be eligible for SSI, they must meet certain requirements relating to his or her financial condition.
 Under those requirements, an individual must have limited resources (assets) and limited income in order to qualify for SSI.

 Medicaid (a/k/a “Medical Assistance).
 Medicaid is a federal health insurance program for low-income individuals that is operated by each of the states according to guidelines established by the federal government.
 The federal government requires the states to offer Medicaid coverage to certain classes of persons, including disabled individuals with low incomes.
 However, the states are allowed to have different eligibility requirements than the SSI disability program.
 Most states (32 states in all), including Pennsylvania, automatically grant Medicaid to any person that is approved for SSI based on disability.
 In these states, the SSI application is also effectively the Medicaid application.

 Certain other states (7 states in all) use the same rules as the Social Security Administration uses for SSI to determine eligibility for Medicaid but require the filing of a separate application for Medicaid.
 Still other states (11 states in all) use their own eligibility rules for Medicaid, which are different from the SSA’s SSI rules.
 In most of these states, the eligibility requirements are more restrictive than those for SSI.
 However, even in those cases, the federal government has set limits on the states’ ability to adopt more restrictive eligibility rules.